tent4kel/defuddle/README.md

 Defuddle can be used as a replacement for [Mozilla Readability](https://github.com/mozilla/readability) with a few differences:

-- More forgiving, removes fewer uncertain elements
+- More forgiving, removes fewer uncertain elements.
-- Uses a page's mobile styles to guess at unnecessary elements
+- Provides a consistent output for footnotes, citations, code blocks.
-- Extracts more metadata from the page, including schema.org data
+- Uses a page's mobile styles to guess at unnecessary elements.
-- Standardizes footnotes and citations
+- Extracts more metadata from the page, including schema.org data.

 ## Installation